Rebirth-of-the-Night/Rebirth-Of-The-Night/docs/how-to.md

     ```sh
     mklink /d "<path-to-your-instance>/.minecraft" "<path-to-your-repo>/build/test"
     ```
+   ❗ If you're not building a test instance, but a client instead, be sure to change it in the path above.

    ❗ Be sure to put quotes around the target directory if there are spaces.